The Voice of Job Seekers

 3. WOW employers with a consultant mindset

 Good personal trainers assess your physical movement before prescribing exercises.
-They will not offer training to weaken a weak body part even if the exercise strengthens the muscle.
-The trainer may defer to your doctor for further tests or a physical therapist who knows how to rehabilitate the weak muscle.
-In the same way, the consultant mindset tests to see where the source of the problem is.
-If there are several things, you may need an additional consultant.
+They will only offer training to weaken a weak body part if the exercise strengthens the muscle.
+The trainer may defer to your doctor for further tests or a physical therapist who can rehabilitate the weak muscle.
+In the same way, the consultant mindset finds the problem, facilitates team solutions whenever possible, and targets, plans, and implements short and long-term fixes.

 5. WOW employers with a bold delivery of solutions

-Don’t ever underestimate the power of audio and video.
+While video applications have yet to be widely used to apply for jobs, it increases the chances recruiters and employers will get to know and grow to trust you.
 When using these mediums as storytelling tools, you can ensure ways to be memorable.
-Creating or being a guest on a podcast, radio, video, or television show changes how you are remembered and valued.
+Creating a podcast or being a guest on a podcast, radio, video, or television show changes how you are remembered and valued.

 6. WOW employers with your use of video